SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde Schwarz NSU.md

 - **Events:** Displays the **Tx Events Table**, which lists all existing events on the device.
 This table is polled from the device on startup and the values are refreshed every time a trap is received.
 You can set the **Event Tx Mask** value for the event as well as the **Event Priority.**
 - **RF Probes:** Displays the RF Probes tables.
 These tables complement each other and display information on existing RF probes.
 - **OST:** Displays the **OST Commands Table**.
-- **DVE Config**:Contains the **Automatic Removal** toggle button, which determines whether DVEs are automatically removed when the corresponding module is no longer available, as well as a button to **Remove All** DVEs.
+- **DVE Config**: Contains the **Automatic Removal** toggle button, which determines whether DVEs are automatically removed when the corresponding module is no longer available, as well as a button to **Remove All** DVEs.
 - **Exciter Frequency**: Displays the **Commands Table**.

 ### Program Page